 Megatron entered the place with an air of determination, spotting immediately the large frame of his Nemesis.
 He still remembered their last conversation, and how much he had found Optimus Prime irritating and aggressive.
-What had the Autobot leader thought?
-That he could defy him on his own field.
+What had the Autobot leader thought by saying this?
+That he could defy him on his own field?
 It was time for Megatron to set the clock right again.

 "Greetings, Prime.
 I hope you feel well today."

 "Spare me the small talk," Optimus Prime retorted of a sepulchral voice.
 "What do you want?"

 "Straightforward as usual, hum?"
 Megatron commented, obviously amused.
 "Fair enough, I am going straight to the point: I want to revive the rest of the Decepticons, giving the priority to the combiners, the Constructicons and the Combaticons."

 "It is out of question!"
 The reply of the Autobot leader cracked like a whip.
 However, Megatron refused to give way to pessimism.

 "I was sure you would say that.
 But, you see, Prime, you don't have any other choice but to take heed of my request, and accept it!" the Silver Transformer bit back.